SteinsFu/api-fetcher-chrome-extension/README.md

 We are using Bootstrap 5 css and icons. you can insert html with Bootstrap 5 css.
 - Bootstrap doc: https://getbootstrap.com/docs/5.1/getting-started/introduction/
 - Bootstrap icons: https://icons.getbootstrap.com/

+### How to add an API Card
+1. Click the extension icon, and then click the _blue_ edit button on the popup.
+2. Input the API url and input your prefered HTML code for displaying the results of the API fetch.
+3. Click the _blue_ + button.

 ### Examples
 1. Weather API
    - url: https://openweathermap.org/data/2.5/onecall?lat=39.76&lon=-98.5&units=metric&appid=439d4b804bc8187953eb36d2a8c26a02